 Giving has many benefits.
 Studies have shown that people who give more to others – in both time and resources – experience greater satisfaction in life.
-When it comes to gifting children during birthdays and holidays, Kelsie-Marie Offenwanger, child psychologist at Marshfield Clinic Health System, says presents are a privilege and parents should feel comfortable with the gifts they choose.
+When it comes to gifting children during birthdays and holidays, Kelsie-Marie Offenwanger, child and adolescent psychologist at Marshfield Clinic Health System, says presents are a privilege and parents should feel comfortable with the gifts they choose.

 Gifting and your child

 As Offenwanger said, parents know best when it comes to their children.
 She encourages families to engage in a discussion about their children’s interests and holiday wishes.
 This can be a great mealtime conversation, where parents can be actively involved and can share their wishes, too.

 “Conversations facilitated by parents that are focused on nontangible objects, such as social, emotional and health wishes can help children reframe their thinking,” Offenwanger said.
 “For example, a goal to spend more time together as a family or wishing for more moments of laughter can be discussed.
 Then the family can brainstorm how that might be accomplished.”

 Here are a few gift ideas for kids that can keep children happy and healthy.

 - An activity tracker or step tracker with monster feet – Kids can walk around the backyard on these monster feet finding their balance.
 In addition, when the weather is too rough, these are fun for everyone inside.

 - A “five senses toy” – This can include something to smell (lotion), something to hear (new songs to download), something to taste (favorite dessert, bonus points for a dessert to make together), something to see (a book), something to touch (new winter gloves).